Table of contents

 double precision number.

-1) This function assumes that that an SCLK kernel appropriate
+assumes that that an SCLK kernel appropriate to the spacecraft

-to the spacecraft clock identified by the input argument sc
+clock identified by the input argument `sc' has been loaded.

-this function is called.
-If a leapseconds kernel is required
+2) If a leapseconds kernel is required for conversion between

-for conversion between SCLK and ET but is not loaded, the
+SCLK and `et' but is not loaded, an error is signaled by a

 The time system that an SCLK kernel maps SCLK to is indicated